Best 2024 Fiction Books to read

 31. Nine Perfect Strangers by Liane Moriarty

-I really loved Liane Moriarty’s Apples Never Fall book and was excited to read another book of hers.
-I recalled everything flipping at the last chapter of Apples book and so I knew I just HAD to read to the very end of Nine Perfect Strangers… and goodness was I disappointed.
+I really loved Liane Moriarty’s Apples Never Fall book (that ending!!) and was excited to read another book of hers.
+I recalled everything flipping at the last chapter of the Apples book and so I knew I just HAD to read to the very end of Nine Perfect Strangers… AND goodness was I disappointed.

 This story follows 9 people who book a 10 day stay at a wellness resort for various reasons, anxiety, peace and quiet, to lose weight, couples counseling, etc….
 I kept waiting for some HUGE twist in the storyline and I mean, there was the smallest thing ever and that domino-ed into some crazy behavior, but I was never gripped or completely shook by it.